halbs13/Dynamics-NAV-Payroll/au-payroll-create-payroll-employee-navigate.md

-# Payroll Employee card – Navigate ribbon (Pay section)
+# Payroll Employee card Navigate ribbon Pay section

 Various options are accessible on the ribbon to set up employee’s bank account dissections, pay rates, gross and allowances, deductions, cost allocations, superannuation and on costs that can be used to calculate and pay the employee.
 You also setup Leave, Work Schedules and record Employee Termination Payment information.